lefth/md5sum-uring/README.md

 #### Performance:
 Performance testing should be done without files in cache:
 ```
-sync; echo 1 | sudo tee /proc/sys/vm/drop_caches; time md5sum-uring files/*
+sync; echo 3 | sudo tee /proc/sys/vm/drop_caches; time md5sum-uring files/*
-sync; echo 1 | sudo tee /proc/sys/vm/drop_caches; time md5sum files/*
+sync; echo 3 | sudo tee /proc/sys/vm/drop_caches; time md5sum files/*
 ```
-When run on many small files, this implementation runs faster than the naive rust implementation of md5sum (see the first commit), and about thes same speed as the official md5sum binary.
+When run on many small files, this implementation runs faster than the naive rust implementation of md5sum (run with --no-uring), and about the same speed as the official md5sum binary.
 WSL2 seems to be an
 exception: this program runs at least 3x faster than the official md5sum binary.
-However performance suffers on large files.
+In other situations, the performance is comparable.

 #### USAGE:
 ```